nlukic97/chess_platform/server/README.md

 ## 7. draw-declined
 - When this event is emmited from the server, it means that the user you have offered a draw to has declined your request.

+## 8. dame-dameyu
+- Both players will receive this emit at the same time when one player emits an event of the same name.
+Do as you please with it. 😎
 ---
 # Events to emit from from frontned